The component structure of dense random subgraphs of the hypercube: The fragment has no large components

 Let $A$ be the event that all $Q_p$-good vertices in $Q_p$ are in the same component.
 From the above bound and the last two lemmas

-We may now deduce an upper bound for $L_2$ as required.
-We shall later typically set the parameter $\gamma$ as 3, so that failure probabilities will be negligibly small. \begin{lemma} Let $0<p<1/2$ and let $\gamma>0$.
-Then there is a constant $N$ such that $\pr(L_2>N) = o(2^{-\gamma d})$. \end{lemma} \begin{proof} Let $N= \lfloor \frac{16(1+\gamma)}{p} \rfloor$.
-If some component of the fragment has size at least $N+1$, then also the giant component has size at least $N+1$: hence, if the event $A$ holds then there is a component with size at least $N+1$ consisting entirely of bad vertices, and so there is a subtree $T$ Since $Q$ is bipartite there is a set $W$ of at least $(N+1)/2$ vertices of $T$ which forms an independent (stable) set in $Q$; and the probability that each vertex in such a set $W$ is bad is
+Now let $N= \lfloor \frac{16(1+\gamma)}{p} \rfloor$.
+If some component of the fragment has size at least $N+1$, then also the giant component has size at least $N+1$.
+Hence, if $L_2 > N$ and the event $A$ holds then there is a component with size at least $N+1$ consisting entirely of bad vertices, and so in $Q_p$ there is a subtree with $N+1$ vertices each of which is bad.
+But consider any subtree $T$ of $Q$ with $N+1$ vertices.
+Since $Q$ is bipartite there is a set $W$ of at least $(N+1)/2$ vertices of $T$ which forms a stable set in $Q$; and the probability that each vertex in such a set $W$ is bad is

-by a Chernoff bound.
+by a Chernoff bound and the inequality $(N+1)pd/16 \geq (1+ \gamma)d$.
 Hence by Lemma~\ref{lem.fewtrees} and a union bound, the probability that there is a subtree of $Q_p$ with $N+1$ vertices each of which is bad is at most